kwhitley/itty-router/README.md

 // create a router
 const router = Router() // this is a Proxy, not a class

-// GET index
+// GET collection index
 router.get('/todos', () => new Response('Todos Index!'))

 // GET item
 router.get('/todos/:id', ({ params }) => new Response(`Todo #${params.id}`))

-// POST item
-router.post('/todos', async request => {
+// POST to the collection (we'll use async here) router.post('/todos', async request => {
   const content = await request.json()